prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 ## Indexing

-Data is stored in a vector database via _indexing_, which refers to the act of creating index data structures that efficiently look up vectors by rapidly narrowing down on the search space.
-The embedding models used to store the data as vectors typically have a relatively high dimensionality (of the order of $10^2$ or $10^3$), so ANN algorithms attempt to generate lower dimensional representations that capture the actual complexity of the data as efficiently as possible in time and space.
+Data is stored in a vector database via _indexing_, which refers to the act of creating data structures called indexes that allow efficient lookup for vectors by rapidly narrowing down on the search space.
+The embedding models used typically stores vectors with a dimensionality of the order of $10^2$ or $10^3$, and ANN algorithms attempt to capture the actual complexity of the data as efficiently as possible in time and space.

-There are many indexing algorithms that power ANN search, and their details are out of the scope of this post (I'll be studying these in future posts).
+There are many indexing algorithms used in the various vector DBs available, and their details are out of the scope of this post (I'll be studying these in future posts).
+But for reference, some of them are listed below.

-- Locally Sensitive Hashing (LSH)
 - Inverted File Index (IVF)
 - Hierarchical Navigable Small World (HNSW) graphs
 - Vamana (utilized in the DiskANN implementation)

-In a nutshell, the state-of-the-art in indexing and ANN search quality is achieved by newer algorithms like HNSW and Vamana, but few database vendors offer the DiskANN implementation of Vamana (as of today).
+In a nutshell, the state-of-the-art in indexing is achieved by newer algorithms like HNSW and Vamana, but only a few database vendors offer the DiskANN implementation of Vamana (as of 2023):

+- Milvus
+- Weaviate (work in progress...)
+- LanceDB (work in progress...)

 ## Putting it all together